 In 2002, I was rescued when Save the Chimps took over The Coulston Foundation.
 Overnight, I went from living in a lab with the worst record in history for violations of the Animal Welfare Act to a safe and caring sanctuary environment.
 I began receiving meals of fresh produce and soft blankets to nest in on a daily basis.
 My life improved with all of the amazing changes happening around me.
 As a true sanctuary, STC does not actively breed.
 To prevent pregnancies, the males have been vasectomized.
 Despite these efforts, “oopsie babies” have been born at the Sanctuary.
 In 2005, I gave birth to my son, Gabe as the result of a failed vasectomy.
 I was given the chance to raise my son, unlike how my mother couldn’t raise me.
+I am a wonderful mother to Gabe, I alway keep a keen eye out for him even as he is reaching adulthood.
 I spend my days relaxing in the Florida sun on a beautiful island with my son at my side, surrounded by my loving chimp family.
 The dark memories of the lab are in the distant past as I enjoy the present day and look forward to a bright future.

 - Dried Nuts